cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 We know that if an attack is possible at all, it would take a very long time to run — hours at the very least, maybe as long as weeks.
 But once an attack has been running even for a second, we have a huge amount of new data that we can use to trigger further measures.

-Spectre attacks, you see, do a lot of "weird stuff" that you wouldn’t usually expect to see in a normal program.
+Spectre attacks, you see, do a lot of “weird stuff” that you wouldn’t usually expect to see in a normal program.
 These attacks intentionally try to create pathological performance scenarios in order to amplify microarchitectural effects.
 This is especially true when the attack has already been forced to run billions of times in a loop in order to overcome other mitigations, like those discussed above.
 This tends to show up in metrics like CPU performance counters.

 Now, the usual problem with using performance metrics to detect Spectre attacks is that sometimes you get false positives.
 Sometimes, a legitimate program behaves really badly.
 You can’t go around shutting down every app that has bad performance.